nicolasdao/userin/README.md

 ## /.well-known/configuration

+- Required modes: `none`.
+This endpoint is always available regardless of which modes is selected.
+- OAuth 2.0. compliant: No.
+- Description: Gets a JSON object describing where all the other endpoints are located and what type of configuration is supported.
 - HTTP method: `GET`
 - Parameters: `none`
-- Required modes: `none`.
-This endpoint is always available regardless of which modes is selected.

 ## /login